-Unauthorized Use of Accounts.
-Avoid accessing an account not specifically authorized to you, whether it is on a ITS system or one at another place.
+Avoid accessing an account not specifically authorized to you, whether it is on an Information Technology Services system or one at another place.
 Avoid using an account for a purpose not authorized when the account was established, including personal and commercial use.

-Do not engage in computing activities that are designed to invade the security of accounts.
+Don't engage in computing activities that are designed to invade the security of accounts.
 Attempts to decipher passwords, to discover unprotected files, or to decode encrypted files are examples.